Alexander13217/RSP/README.md

 # RSP
-This project just game Rock Scissors Paper whit robot.
+This project just game Rock Scissors Paper with robot.